VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_1_The_Basics/chapter_7_classes/notes.md

     no const constructor :
         a constructor may not be declared as const, as it writes to object
-        when a const obect is created, its constness is assumed untill it is initialised, that untill the constructor completes the object initialisation, thus constructors can write to the const object during their construction
+        when a const obect is created, its constness is not assumed untill it is initialised, that is untill the constructor completes the object initialisation, thus constructors can write to the const object during their construction

 ### Default constructor :